General

 When a patron checks out an item, the due date is calculated based on a combination of 3 factors:

-• The patron's Patron Code
+- The patron's Patron Code

-• The item's Loan Period Code
+- The item's Loan Period Code

-• The Checkout Branch
+- The Checkout Branch

-If an Adult patron checked out a Movie at Branch A, Polaris would look up these three values and return a loan length of 7 days.
-If the same patron checked out the item at Branch B, Polaris would lookup a different combination and return 21 days.
+If an Adult patron checked out a Magazine at Branch A, Polaris looks up that specific combination and assigns a loan length of 7 days.

 This WebReport displays the table of Loan Periods for each library in Pinnacle.